 Reading material will be selected by the student after consultation with a faculty member in the department.
 Course may be repeated to total not more than six credits.
-A maximum of six credits of any combination of BIOL 490, BIOL 496, and BIOL 498 can be applied to Biology electives.
-Fall and Spring.
+A maximum of six credits of any combination of BIOL 390, BIOL 490, BIOL 496, and BIOL 498 can be applied to Biology electives.
+By permission only.

-Pre-requisite(s): BIOL 106, minimum grade: C- and BIOL 205, minimum grade: C- and BIOL 206, minimum grade: C- and BIOL 207, minimum grade: C-
+Pre-requisites: BIOL 106 minimum grade: C- and BIOL 205 minimum grade: C- and BIOL 206 minimum grade: C- and BIOL 207 minimum grade: C-